lacymorrow/cinematic/README.md

 Cinematic
 ===========

 Do you store your movies on a hard drive?
-This is your tool.
+Cinematic was built for you.

 ![Cinematic](http://lacymorrow.com/images/cinematic.gif)

 Cinematic takes the effort out of organizing your movies and finds information, photos, and trailers for you to make choosing what to watch a breeze.

 Point it to the movie folder on your hard drive and it will automatically find movie posters, ratings, trailers and more.
 Organize your movies by genre and sort by popularity, release date, or randomize things.
-It prefers tiles like `Elysium [2013].mp4` but will happily parse torrent-style `Movies.That.Look.Like.This.2015.HDRip.XviD.XXX-XXX.AVI`.
+It prefers filenames like `Elysium [2013].mp4` but will happily parse torrent-style `Movies.That.Look.Like.This.2015.HDRip.XviD.XXX-XXX.AVI`.

 ### What it finds